vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 ## CHAPTER 1.
 Introductory -

 The heritage of the Jivātmā apd bow be lost it.
-The parable of the prince brought up by huntsmen - The appli. cability of the parable to the Jiva - His rescue by the Guru.
+The parable of the prince brought up by huntsmen - The appli. cability of the parable to the Jīva - His rescue by the Guru.

 11 to 17